MasterPuffin/MKS-GEN-L-V2-Marlin-Firmware-for-Ender-3/README.md

 and
 `// #define CUSTOM_STATUS_SCREEN_IMAGE`

-*(optional) Removes the custom boot logo and Logo on the status page*
+*(optional) Removes the custom boot logo and logo on the status page*

 ---
 `#define MOTHERBOARD BOARD_MKS_GEN_L_V2`